Better Be Good To Me (1984)

-Better Be Good To Me is a rock song, originally from the US band Spider and the fourth single from the album Private Dancer.
-Tina promoted the song at several TV-Shows in Europe and America and performed it live at every concert tour.
+Better Be Good To Me is a rock cover song from the US band Spider and the fourth single from the album Private Dancer.
+Tina promoted it at several TV-Shows in Europe and America and performed it live at every concert tour.
 Live versions are available on the album Live In Europe from 1988 and TINA Live from 2009.
-The previously unreleased b-side track „When I Was Young“ is a cover from Eric Burdon and was already recorded and produced by John Carter in 1982.
+The previously unreleased b-side track is a cover from Eric Burdon and was already recorded and produced by John Carter in 1982.
 For this vocal performance, Tina won her third solo Grammy Award in 1985.

 Writer: Holly Knight, Mike Chapman